RobMertens/avrtimerlib/README.md

 timer[5] = TimerFactory::startBelt()->produce(t_alias::T5);
 ```

-### Ticks and time
+### Some theory

-Ok, now the math part appears.
-The concepts of tick and time are a must to initiate them properly.
+Ok, now the boring theory part appears.
+However, some proper understanding of how such a timer works is necessary to do some usefull stuff with it.
+The concepts of *ticks* and *time* are a must to initiate them properly.
 The Arduino MEGA runs on a clock frequency of 16 MHz which equals 16.000.000 Hz.
 The time it takes for one tick is equal to 0.0625e-8[!] us which is very very fast.
 An 8-bit timer uses one byte of information.
 The number of ticks to reach the maximum value is equal to 255 (2^8 - 1).
 This means that the timer reaches its TOP count value in 15.94 us.

-//TODO::formula here

-Every clock-tick the timer ups the count value.
-This means that the time corresponding to each tick equals:
+For an 16-bit timer the number of ticks is equal to 65355 (2^16 - 1).
+Speaking in terms of time, this will take approximately 4084.69 us.

 //TODO::formula here